Jimmyl6413/sep10-freedom-project/blog/entry03.md

 - Provides details even when the app is offline (scheduled time of travel methods, guided map, tourist attractions, set plans)
 - Embedded safety features (ex: keeping track of steps through the vibration of human movement)
-- Includes security details (making accounts, settings, etc)
+- Includes security details (making accounts, settings, etc) We came up with this by looking at Part A to see what we can imporve or what's missing that can be invented in the future.
+We realized that instead of using 5 different apps while traveling we can combine the apps into one.